Thorne and Hatfield Moors

 Thorne and Hatfield Moors form the largest area of lowland raised peat bog in the United Kingdom.
 They are situated in South Yorkshire, to the north-east and east of Doncaster near the town of Thorne, and are part of Hatfield Chase.
 They had been used for small-scale extraction of peat for fuel from medieval times, and probably much earlier, but commercial extraction of the peat for animal bedding began in the 1880s.
-The peat was cut on the moors and, once it had dried, transported to several works on narrow gauge tramways, always called trams locally.
+The peat was cut on the moors and, once it had dried, transported to several works on narrow gauge tramways, locally called trams.
 The wagons were pulled by horses to works at Creyke's Siding, Moorends, Medge Hall, Swinefleet and Hatfield.
 There was also a network of canals supplying the Moorends Works.

 The industry suffered a downturn between the two world wars, as working horses were replaced by lorries and peat demand dropped, but after the Second World War peat was used by the horticultural industry in increasing volumes, and harvesting expanded again.
 From 1947, experiments were made with locomotives on the tramways, and they soon replaced horses.
 A total of 23 had worked on the system by the time it was closed down.
 The extraction process was mechanised in the 1960s, with the introduction of machines that could cut and stack the peat turves.
 In 1981 mechanical loading of the turves into the trains was introduced.
 Surface milling of the peat was introduced in 1985, which completely stripped the surface of large areas of the moors.